Gaitsgory's central functor and the Arkhipov-Bezrukavnikov equivalence in mixed characteristic: Central functor

 where $\langle d \rangle$ denotes the shift-twist operator $[d](\frac{d}{2})$, and the mixed costandard functor

-both of which preserve mixed perverse sheaves by Weil II. \Cref{djfejkjd;kjkel;} and \Cref{lem_invertible_conv_stand} generalize to the current setting, so that we can define the mixed Wakimoto functor $\scrJ_{\bar \nu}^{\mathrm{mix}} \colon\scrD_{\mathrm{\acute{e}t}}([\Gamma \backslash \ast]) \to \scrD_{\mathrm{\acute{e}t}}([\Gamma \backslash\Hk_{\calI,\bar k}]) $ mapping a weighted complex $M$ of $\La$-modules to the object representing
+both of which preserve mixed perverse sheaves by Weil II. \Cref{djfejkjd;kjkel;} and \Cref{lem_invertible_conv_stand} generalize to the current setting, so that we can define the mixed Wakimoto functor $\scrJ_{\bar \nu}^{\mathrm{mix}} \colon\scrD_{\mathrm{\acute{e}t}}([\Gamma \backslash S_{\bar k}]) \to \scrD_{\mathrm{\acute{e}t}}([\Gamma \backslash\Hk_{\calI,\bar k}]) $ mapping a weighted complex $M$ of $\La$-modules to the object representing

 where $\bar \nu_1, \bar \nu_2 \in \bar \bbX_\bullet^+$ run over all those elements such that $\bar \nu=\bar \nu_1-\bar \nu_2 $.
 Again this sends a mixed weighted $\La$-module to a mixed perverse sheaf, since the mixedness property is preserved under derived pushforward and pullback, whereas perversity was already verified in \Cref{wersd;kfdl;}.
-We can define a notion of a mixed Wakimoto complex, as lying in the full subcategory $\mathrm{Wak}^\mathrm{mix}$ spanned by the essential image of $\scrJ^{\mathrm{mix}}_{\bar \nu}$ on mixed $\Lambda$-modules.
+We define the full subcategory of mixed Wakimoto complexes, as the span under cones and shifts of the essential image of $\scrJ^{\mathrm{mix}}_{\bar \nu}$ for all $\bar \nu \in \bar \bbX_{\bullet}$.
+We also refer the reader to \cite[Definition 5.7]{CvdHS24} in the motivic equicharacteristic setting, which discusses weights in greater detail.
 Similarly, we can generalize \Cref{prop_wakimoto_constant_terms} to the mixed setting, in such a way that it allows us to determine the Wakimoto grading of such an object.
 The full subcategory $\scrP(\mathrm{Wak}^{\mathrm{mix}})$ consists of the objects in $\mathrm{Wak}^\mathrm{mix}$ whose gradeds are all perverse.

 Note that by \cite[Section 8]{AGLR22}, the functor of nearby cycles upgrades to the mixed setting